Interactively Estimate Plant from Measured or Simulated Response Data

 Plant1 is selected for the current controller design.

-To examine variables stored in the PID Tuner workspace, open the Data Browser.
+To examine variables stored in the PID Tuner workspace, use the Plant List area.

 You can now use the PID Tuner tools to refine the controller design for the estimated plant and examine tuned system responses.